aiidateam/aiida-tutorials/docs/pages/2019_SINTEF/sections/verdi_cmdline.rst

 .. code:: bash

-    verdi comment add "vc-relax of a BaTiO3 done with QE pw.x" -N <IDENTIFIER>
+    verdi node comment add "vc-relax of a BaTiO3 done with QE pw.x" -N <IDENTIFIER>

 Now, if you ask for a list of all comments associated to that calculation by typing:

 .. code:: bash

-    verdi comment show <IDENTIFIER>
+    verdi node comment show <IDENTIFIER>

 the comment that you just added will appear together with some useful information such as its creator and creation date.
-We let you play with the other options of ``verdi comment`` command to learn how to update or remove comments.
+We let you play with the other options of ``verdi node comment`` command to learn how to update or remove comments.

 AiiDA groups of calculations
 ----------------------------